grylliasg/python-multidimensional-project/README.md

 Python project - web scraping from wikipedia - applying computational geometry with the data

-I've completed the Project-2 of the report
+I've completed the Project-2 of the report (multi-project.pdf)